cfeenstra67/multirunner/README.md

 ```
 the context manager yielding a generator is a bit clunky syntactically, but in this case a regular generator isn't sufficient to make sure the necessary cleanup is done regardless of whether the generator is exhausted.

 Notably the `runner` has an attribute `stats`.
 This is an object that collects analytics about the child processes being run.
 The `average_stats()` method of this object can be used to retrieve average statistics about memory and cpu usage of the child processes.
 By default it returns the averages per pid--pass `per_pid=False` to this method to retrieve overall averages.
+The `stats` property (`StatsCollector` class) can only be used if the optional `psutil` dependency is installed.

 NOTE: the items in the data stream must be JSON serializable